nfairhart/ICS-601-Final-Project/documentation/README.md

   - Maintains section context

 **RAG Workflow:**
-1. Document uploaded → stored in SQLite
+1. Document uploaded → stored in Supabase storage
 2. Content chunked by markdown sections
 3. Each chunk embedded and stored in ChromaDB with metadata
 4. User queries embedded and matched via cosine similarity